Fly Fishing For Trout: 39 Tips For More Trout

 Streamer fishing uses larger flies that imitate swimming baitfish, leeches, crayfish, and even a mouse.

 You simply cast out your streamer fly and strip it in.
-Stripping refers to short pulls of the line to create a swimming type action to the streamer fly.
+Stripping refers to short pulls of the line to create a swimming-type action to the streamer fly.

 Many larger trout are caught on streamer flies like the Muddler minnow, Zoo Cougarm bunny leech, and Wooly bugger.

 Streamers are also a great way to find fish because you can cover a lot of water with a streamer fly.
-For this reason, many anglers will streamer fish in the larger rivers found in the western United States.

 38. Use A Shorter Leader